OCDX/OCDX-Specification/MIOCS.md

 ## MIOCS Optional Information
   * A-6.
 License under which the data can be used
   * DS-4.
-Version of the license
+Version of the data set
   * DS-5.
 How the data was originally collected (e.g., which Twitter API did you use)